 - Any supplements you take

 With supplements, it’s important to understand that there are several different forms of magnesium for muscle spasms.
 Each one has a different purpose or effect on your body.
-Some forms, such as oral sprays, are easier for your body to absorb than others, a characteristic known as “bioavailability”.
+Some forms, such as body sprays, are easier for your body to absorb than others, a characteristic known as “bioavailability”.

 It’s used in both: